gloomydumber/USDTKRWCalculator/README.md

 ## Chrome Applicationize

-Chrome Application Version on USDTKRWCalculator2
+Chrome Application Version on USDTKRWCalculator2 (not available for now)